 32. It's Nice That

-The Inspiration Grid is an online magazine celebrating creative talent from around the world, providing a daily fix of art, illustration, typography, photography and... of course, graphic design.
-It has a clean, appealing design and everything is easy to find.
-One of our favourites.
+The Inspiration Grid is an online magazine celebrating creative talent worldwide, providing a daily fix of art, illustration, typography, photography and, of course, graphic design.
+It has a clean, appealing design, and everything is easy to find – one of our favourites.

-The AIGA, otherwise known as The Professional Association for Design, has a wonderful blog called Eye on Design which is bursting with design inspiration.
+The AIGA, otherwise known as The Professional Association for Design, has a beautiful blog called Eye on Design which is bursting with design inspiration.
 With contributors from around the world, you'll never be bored with its varied content.

 Founded by Swedish designer Kristina de Verdier in 2008, Ambalaj is predominantly a packaging design blog, but it also tends to share the latest design innovations.

 The official blog of 8 Faces magazine, it features inspirational typography, beautiful lettering, reviews, interviews with leading designers and much more.
 Curated by Jamie Clarke and Elliot Jay Stocks.